joakim/kay/ideas.md

 easy to understand, almost real/tangible, great fit for graphical programming such as GUIs or games, great fit for entities on a network, etc.

 Some benefits of functions:
-simple (if not easy), predictable (if pure), concise (small units of code), powerful, great fit for handling the flow of data, etc.
+simple (not necessarily easy), predictable (if pure), concise (small units of code), powerful, great fit for handling the flow of data, etc.

 <br/>